Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Priors-Driven Scan Optimization

-\item We assume that the dwell time $\tau$ is much longer than $t_{\rm circ}^{*}(\nu_{\rm DM}^{0})$ for all dark-matter frequencies within the search band.
-Under this assumption, steady-state is reached upon excitation of a dark-matter voltage signal and (\ref{eq:SNR_1_QLamp}) applies.
-This allows an apples-to-apples comparison of all possible impedance-matching circuits (see eq. (\ref{eq:S1_unitary})).
+\item We assume that the dwell time $\tau$ is much longer than $t_{\rm rec}^{*}(\nu_{\rm DM}^{0})$ for all rest-mass frequencies within the search band.
+Then, for any matching network, steady-state is reached after excitation from a dark-matter voltage signal and eq. (\ref{eq:SNR_1_QLamp}) applies.

 We note that, in practice, this assumption may not hold.
 For instance, if probing with a narrowband resonator with resonance frequency near the high end of the search range, the dark-matter coherence time at the low end of the search range may be much longer than the resonator ring-up time.
 This is especially true when performing a search over orders of magnitude in mass.
-It is inefficient to wait such long times because, as we show in Section \ref{sssec:res_match_opt}, the sensitivity bandwidth is also narrowband and the resonator does not provide high-SNR information at frequencies far detuned from resonance.
-It also leaves the experiment more vulnerable to spurious electromagnetic interference.
+It is inefficient to wait such long times because, as we show in Section \ref{sssec:res_match_opt}, the sensitivity bandwidth is narrowband and the resonator does not provide high-SNR information at frequencies far detuned from resonance.
+Such long integrations also leave the experiment more vulnerable to spurious electromagnetic interference.
 Practical limitations restrict the range of dark-matter frequencies at which we retrieve data from a particular resonance frequency.
-The follow-on room-temperature electronics include analog filters, passing data only in a narrowband around the resonance frequency.
+The follow-on room-temperature electronics include analog filters, passing data only in a narrow band around the resonance.
 This is necessary to reject out-of-band noise that can saturate amplifiers.
-Moreover, far away from the resonance frequency, constructing the optimal filter with sufficiently low noise level becomes challenging.
-We stress that our assumption about the dwell time is simply to provide a comparison of all possible matching networks, resonant or otherwise, rather than a reflection of these practical circumstances.
+We stress that the purpose of our assumption about the dwell time is simply to enable an apples-to-apples comparison of all possible matching networks, resonant or otherwise, rather than a reflection of these practical circumstances.

-\item Within the range of integration over search frequency, the probability distribution over $g_{\rm DM}$ is approximately independent of dark-matter mass.

 \end{enumerate}